yannickjemmely/Mida/README.md

 ```

 ## Usage
-This project is incomplete!
-Parts of the API may not be implemented or have different configurations.
-For contributions please create an issue.
-The objective is creating a common API allowing to operate in financial markets with MetaTrader, cTrader and the other independent brokers APIs.
+Mida is creating a common API allowing to operate in global financial markets with MetaTrader, cTrader and the other independent brokers APIs.

 ### Broker account login
 How to login into a MetaTrader 4 broker.